lakeel-altla/rx-firebase-database/README.md

 # rx-firebase-database

-rx-gms-tasks is a library that provides conversion from a Query object of Firebase Realtime Database to a RxJava object.
+rx-firebase-database is a library that provides conversion from a Query object of Firebase Realtime Database to a RxJava object.

 ## Usage